Are you looking for the best heart and lung cardiothoracic surgeons in Melbourne?

 03 9509 9577

-Mr. Pick is highly specialised in both cardiac and thoracic surgery.
-Common cardiac causes include coronary artery disease for bypass, aortic valve replacement or repair, mitral valve replacement or repair, and arrhythmia surgery for atrial fibrillation.
-The repertoire of expertise is not limited to these procedures; he frequently performs two or even three of the above procedures in a single operation, as well as rare and complex cardiac surgery.
-There is no typical age group for cardiac surgery, Mr. Pick operates successfully on patients into their mid 90’s.
+Mr. Pick has extensive experience in thoracic and cardiac surgery.
+Other common cardiac reasons include coronary artery disease for bypass surgery, aortic valve replacement or repair, mitral valve replacement or repair, and arrhythmia surgery for atrial fibrillation.
+He frequently performs two or even three of the aforementioned treatments in a single operation in addition to performing unusual and sophisticated cardiac surgery, therefore his scope of expertise is not restricted to these techniques.
+There is no usual age range for heart surgery; Mr. Pick has successfully performed procedures on patients as old as 90.

 On the thoracic side of the practice, Mr. Pick specialises in keyhole procedures for lung cancer.
-He will make a determination of how much lung needs to be removed in order to cure a patient of their lung cancer.
-Variably it could be a wedge, a lobe or even an entire lung.
+He will decide how much lung tissue must be removed to completely cure a patient of lung cancer.
+It is possible that it will be a wedge, a lobe, or perhaps the whole lung.
 Mr Pick provides a lung cancer surveillance program for five years after resection of lung cancer, as well as tissue retrieval for characterisation and palliative procedures for pleural effusions (pleurodesis).

 Mr Naveed Alam Thoracic Surgeon Melbourne